Capturing high resolution stereoscopic panorama images

 The final resolution of the panorama is a function of the number of pixels vertically and the vertical field of view of the lens.
 The number of pixels vertically H is fixed depending on the sensor and shooting mode of the camera.
 The number of pixels horizontally W is given by

-This can seem counterintuitive but the reason the arises is because the vertical field of view of the lens is spread across the available pixels vertically resulting in a certain degrees per pixel.
+This can seem counterintuitive but the reason this arises is because the vertical field of view of the lens is spread across the available pixels vertically resulting in a certain degrees per pixel.
 For square pixels this dictates the number of horizontal pixels across the 360 degrees horizontally.
 As such narrow vertical field of view lenses result in the highest panorama resolution horizontally.
 This is for a cylindrical panorama, as vfov tends to 180 degrees a cylindrical panorama becomes increasing inefficient.
 In the same way as a perspective projection becomes increasingly streched and inefficient as the field of view approaches 180 degrees (actually around 130 degrees).
 For a high vertical field of view ADSP a fisheye lens is more appropriate, this is outside the scope of this discussion.

 The final pipeline is as follows.